iterorganization/IMAS-Python/docs/source/courses/basic/explore.rst

         .. hint::
             The module ``imas.ids_names`` contains information on the available IDSs.

-            In imas-python, you can use :py:class:`~imas.ids_factory.IDSFactory` to figure out which IDSs are avaible.
+            In IMAS-Python, you can use :py:class:`~imas.ids_factory.IDSFactory` to figure out which IDSs are avaible.

-    .. md-tab-item:: imas-python
+    .. md-tab-item:: IMAS-Python

         .. literalinclude:: imas_snippets/print_idss.py